Philosophical Counselling can take you to the next level...

 Cultivating the relationships you've always wanted...

-I provide dynamic counselling for couples and families, empowering you and yours to explore individual values and motivations as well as those that influence how individuals relate to each other.
+I provide dynamic counselling for couples and families, empowering you and yours to explore individual values and motivations as well as those dynamics that influence how individuals relate to each other.

 Groups